 - Occasional Care: for when you need to leave Aqualink, to run errands, tick off items on your to do list or just enjoy some ‘me’ time.

-The child care centres are open between 9am and 1pm Monday to Friday and there are three sessions to choose from:
+The child care centres are open between 9am and 12pm Monday to Friday and there are two sessions to choose from:

-Members can book one week in advance and casual users can book from 6pm the night before child care is needed.
+Members can book eight days in advance and casual users can book from 6pm the night before child care is needed.

 Once your child is enrolled, bookings can be made over the phone or via the member portal and the how to book child care instructions ( PDF 566.8KB).

-Download an enrolment form ( PDF 293.1KB) and bring the completed form with you to Aqualink Box Hill or Aqualink Nunawading to enrol your child/ren prior to booking their first session.
+Download an enrolment form ( PDF 124.31KB) and bring the completed form with you to Aqualink Box Hill or Aqualink Nunawading to enrol your child/ren prior to booking their first session.

 Make sure to also talk to staff about any medical conditions or special requirements your child may have.